Found by AI

 Citation Authority

-Are you mentioned in sources that AI engines trust?
-Being cited on industry blogs, news articles, authoritative directories, and educational content gives AI engines confidence to recommend you.
-Unlike traditional backlinks, these don't need to link directly to your website -- just mentioning your business name in the right context is enough to boost your AI authority.
+Are you mentioned in sources AI engines trust?
+Citations on industry blogs, news articles, authoritative directories, and educational content give AI engines confidence to recommend you.
+Unlike traditional backlinks, these don't need to link to your website - a mention in the right context is enough to boost your AI authority.

 04